Translating the Yijing / I Ching correctly

 Thus, a line in the Yi will not just describe a principle, as a principle is not a situation, nor is it an intent.
-It will not describe an emotion, as an emotion is a reaction to a situation.
+It will only describe an emotion, if that emotion describes a situation.
 It does not describe what you should do, as something you "should" is something according to rules of conduct, and not a naturally occuring intent.

 With the Yi being a map of intent in situations, the meanings of the lines need to be sharply defined situations.
 So the lines don't contain a heap of characters to pick and choose the meanings from that happen to coincide with your unconscious projections.
 They contain short stories about single situations, having a single intent.